roymacdonald/ofBook/chapters/events/chapter.md

     void ofApp::dragEvent(ofDragInfo dragInfo){}
 ```

-## ofEvent advanced features
+## ofEvent Advanced Features

-There are a few other things that ofEvents have that make them even more powerful and flexible.
+There are other features of ofEvents that make them even more flexible: event priority, event propagation and static events.

 ### Priority